-Altitude Games Pte.
-Ltd. The Company purchased 21.78% ownership in Altitude Games Pte.
+Xurpas Pte.
+Ltd. (formerly Altitude Games Pte.
+Ltd.) The Company purchased 21.78% ownership in Altitude Games Pte.
 Ltd. in 2014, a Singaporean IT company engaged in computer game development and publishing.
 In 2020, Altitude accepted game development projects outsourced to it by certain offshore game publishers and launched games using blockchain.
 In April 2023, Altitude Games has approved the sale of its assets, including Intellectual Property and licenses, to a company registered in Australia.
 With the sale of Altitude Games' (SG Entity) business, Altitude settled the convertible debt it has previously issued to Xurpas.
 Accordingly, Xurpas received approximately USD900,982.04 in net proceeds, which includes the payment for the convertible debt, interest and the equity share in the proceeds from the sale of assets.

 In October 2023, Xurpas executed transfer deeds wherein other shareholders of Altitude Games assigned the remaining 78.83% ownership to Xurpas.
 As a result, the Group wholly owns Altitude Games and the minimal balances was consolidated at December 31, 2023 consolidated financial statements.
-Altitude Games has no operations as of December 31, 2023.
+On June 14, 2024, Altitude Games changed its corporate name to Xurpas Pte.
+Ltd. Xurpas Pte.
+Ltd. has no operations as of December 31, 2024.

 Storm Technologies Inc. In February 2015, the Company acquired a 51% controlling stake in Storm Flex Systems, Inc. (currently registered as Storm Technologies Inc., referred herein as "Storm"), to enable Xurpas to expand beyond telecommunication networks and into corporations through offering human resource ("HR") technology solutions.
-As of date, Xurpas owns 51.31% controlling stake in
+As of date, Xurpas owns 51.31% controlling stake in Storm.

-Storm.
 In 2019, Storm set up its subsidiary, AllCare Technologies Philippines, Inc., with a 69% stake, to offer subscriptions in HMO and other pre-need employee benefits to small teams and freelancers.